 Have you read Year of Yes by Shonda Rhimes, the creator of Grey’s Anatomy, Scandal, and How to Get Away with Murder?
 In her book, she talks about this “hum” she gets when she’s writing.

 That is what happens to skilled interpreters.
 You start to hum (no, not literally).
 And that is what can happen to you!
 Once you have a budget in place, you don’t have to obsess over every little thing anymore.
 In the beginning, sure.
 But then… when the time is right… freedom!
 I cannot wait to be beside you when this happens.
 Maybe a little bit to say “I told you so”, but mostly to air high five you and see that smile on your face :-)

 Here's to you!

 PSA: For anyone wondering why it would be so hard to interpret between American Sign Language and English, please know this.
 ASL is its own language.
 It has no connection to English, just like Spanish has no connection to English.
 Also, it has a different grammatical structure.
-Lastly, ASL is not universal; it’s the language utilized in the USA by the signing community (which can be comprised of Deaf, DeafBlind, Hard-of-Hearing, and hearing folks).
+Lastly, ASL is not universal; it’s the language utilized in the USA & parts of Canada by the signing community (which can be comprised of Deaf, DeafBlind, Hard-of-Hearing, and hearing folks).

 # budget #budgeting #BudgetingTips #BudgetersWin #FinancialFreedom #freelancing #SignLanguageInterpreter